Amir Locke’s cousin arrested in probe that led to fatal raid

-MINNEAPOLIS (AP) — A second teen has been arrested in the homicide investigation that led police to the Minneapolis apartment where a SWAT team officer fatally shot Amir Locke, a Black 22-year-old man, while executing a search warrant.
+MINNEAPOLIS (AP) — Authorities arrested Amir Locke’s 17-year-old cousin Tuesday in connection with the homicide investigation that led police to the Minneapolis apartment where a SWAT team officer fatally shot Locke while conducting a search warrant.

-Minneapolis police have said Locke was shot after he pointed his gun toward the officers, but Locke’s family has questioned that.
-Locke’s family has said he legally possessed the gun.
+Minneapolis police have said that Locke was shot after he pointed his gun in the direction of officers, but Locke’s family has questioned that.

 Find AP’s full coverage of the death of Amir Locke at: https://apnews.com/hub/amir-locke